stroblhofwarte/ASCOM.Stroblhofwarte.Helical.Focuser/README.md

 PO:             xxxx#           The (relative) position is reported
 ```

-After powerup the focuser does not move, the position is reportet as 6400 and it can be moved between 0 and 12800 steps.
-The firmware does not restrict the amount of movement, the restriction between 0 and 12800 is introduced by the ASCOM driver.
+After powerup the focuser does not move, the position is reportet as 0 and it can be moved between to negative (left) or positive (right) direction.
+The firmware does not restrict the amount of movement.

+For usage with the PHD2 guiding software a ASCOM focuser client application is added into this repository.